20tab/django-continuous-delivery/README.md

 | aws-s3          | AWS S3 are used to store media              | `--media-storage=aws-s3`          |
 | local           | Docker Volume are used to store media       | `--media-storage=local`           |
 | none            | Project have no media                       | `--media-storage=none`            |

+#### Local S3 storage

+For enabling a local S3-like object storage the following argument is needed:

+`--local-s3-storage`

+Disabled arg:

+`--no-local-s3-storage`

 #### Redis